 - Department of Urban and Regional Planning Fund – supports a wide variety of departmental activities and programs, including: 1) the Wisconsin Student Planning Association (WSPA), 2) graduate student travel to professional meetings, 3) publication of Connections newsletter.

 You may also make a donation by check.
-Please make your check payable to the University of Wisconsin Foundation/Dept. of Urban & Regional Planning, and send it to the University of Wisconsin Foundation, US Bank Lockbox, P.O.
+Please make your check payable to the University of Wisconsin Foundation/Dept. of Planning & Landscape Architecture, and send it to the University of Wisconsin Foundation, US Bank Lockbox, P.O.
 Box 78807, Milwaukee, WI 53278-0807.
 Please indicate if you wish your gift to go to one of the specific funds described below.
 Note: the UW Foundation’s bank is in Milwaukee; your contribution will be correctly routed to the UW-Madison Department of Urban & Regional Planning.

 For more information on making a gift of securities or including the Department of Urban & Regional Planning in your estate plans, please contact: